ry05/ry05.github.io/projects.md

 - Reason for the Project's proximity to my Heart
 - Additional Materials (If applicable)

+> NOTE: In case there is a problem with any of the graphics displayed, a simple webpage reload will solve the problem :)

 ---

 ## Making Perfect "Chai" and Other Tales